Rithm School Interview FAQs August 01, 2018

 How many times can I attempt the interview?

-We will try to limit candidates to three attempts for an upcoming cohort.
+We will try to limit candidates to two attempts for an upcoming cohort.
 After that, it's not impossible to attend Rithm at a later date, but we would recommend that you wait at least 3-6 months before looping back around.

 I passed the interview!
 What's next?